meet natalie abrams

 in 1999, she began dedicating her focus to fine art. the culmination of years of development with various media, ms abrams began constructing pieces featuring sweeping, delicate structures which mimicked vibrant organisms and fantastical plant-life. during this period, her pieces reflected her devotion to environmental causes, exploring the systemic nature of interaction between societies and their environment.

-around 2007, natalie began crafting wearable sculpture as gifts for her friends and colleagues. in 2013, her installation work took a turn in look and intention, incorporating reclaimed products. by 2015, her work had adopted a more scientific appearance, as she began addressing the future sustainability of our global environment.
+around 2007, natalie started crafting wearable sculpture as gifts for her friends and colleagues. in 2013, her installation work took a turn in look and intention, incorporating reclaimed products. by 2015, her work had adopted a more scientific appearance, as she began addressing the future sustainability of our global environment.

 Ms Abrams moved her jewelry studio to the renown Torpedo Factory Art Center, just outside washington dc, in 2018. abrams wearable will be expanding internationally to select fashion-forward jewelry, apparel and wedding boutiques, this fall.